Bigfoot Unity™ Diabetes Management System Receives The Green Light From The FDA

 - Integrates Abbott’s FreeStyleLibre 2 system, a sensor-based blood glucose monitoring system used in the U.S. and worldwide

 - Be compatible with all major U.S. brands of rapid- and long-acting disposable insulin pens, including Eli Lilly and Company, Novo Nordisk and Sanofi

 - Upload iCGM and dose-time data without manual intervention

-According to Bigfoot Biomedical, the approval of the system not only benefits people living with Type 1 and Type 2 diabetes, but has advantages for health care providers.
-The system would enable providers to deliver individualized care for their MDI patients, collect data to support remote monitoring, and allow for a more harmonious and smooth process for first-time users of CGM technology.
+According to Bigfoot Biomedical, the approval of the system not only benefits people living with type 1 and type 2 diabetes, but has advantages for health care providers.
+The system would enable providers to deliver individualized care for their MDI patients, collect data to support remote monitoring and allow for a more harmonious and smooth process for first-time users of continuous glucose monitor (CGM) technology.

 “There are more than seven million people in the U.S. on insulin therapy and many use insulin injections multiple times a day, yet there have been few advancements for this hugely underserved market,” said Brewer in a press release.
 “Bigfoot Unity is specifically designed to be simple and accessible—no matter the person’s level of technical expertise—removing a key barrier to health equity.”